rkarmann/wikimantis/README.md

 - Light and modern UI

 # Work in progress
--> Add AJAX functions to avoid page redirection
+- Add AJAX functions to avoid page redirection
--> Rename all API files and ease them
+- Rename all API files and ease them
--> Create own Wiki events so that Mantis UI is not impacted by the resources loading (CSS, JS) -> Make it work...
+- Create own Wiki events so that Mantis UI is not impacted by the resources loading (CSS, JS)
+- Make it work...

 # TO DO:
-> Use CRUD system to improve Wiki performance
+- Use CRUD system to improve Wiki performance
-> Ouput some Wiki "box" inside the bug report page, so users can find articles linked to their request
+- Ouput some Wiki "box" inside the bug report page, so users can find articles linked to their request
-> Improve security and validation
+- Improve security and validation
-> ...
+- ...

-# Contact
-romainkarmann@gmail.com | MantisBT plugin's forum : https://mantisbt.org/forums/viewforum.php?f=15 | @rkarmann
+> romainkarmann@gmail.com | MantisBT plugin's forum : https://mantisbt.org/forums/viewforum.php?f=15 | @rkarmann